hrvthzslt/personal-site/content/posts/unite-the-files-with-the-unity-build-technique/index.md

 ...
 ```

 Another advantage is that we could have different builds for different implementations of a module.
-For example, the current implementation only can work with Linux, but we could have BSD-specific modules that could be swapped in during the build process.
-And the expectations for the modules are already defined in header files.
+For example, the current implementation only works on Linux, we could make a BSD specific build compiling other modules.
+All the expectations for the modules are already defined in header files, it only needs implementations.
+(This is big boy programming!)

-The build takes `0.254s`, which is almost nothing, but lets try to make it faster anyway.
-The bottleneck in these build steps are the repeated invocations of the compiler, which means we are facing process and I/O overhead.
-(I mean we would if this project would have more lines than 278...)
+The build takes `0.254s`, which is almost nothing, but let’s try to make it even faster.
+The bottleneck in these steps are the repeated invocations of the compiler, causing process and I/O overhead.
+(Well, we would have that if this project had more than 278 lines of code…)

 ## Unity Build Method

-Unity builds are a technique where all source files are included into a single source file, like one big happy family.
+Unity builds are a technique where all source files are included in a single source file, like one big happy family.
 This is usually done by creating a separate source file that includes **EVERYONE**!

 ![everyone!](everyone.png)